 faster than the manual workflow

 Combine products.
-If you have Octopus and Compass connected, Claude can cross-reference Search Console data with Analytics data in one conversation.
-"Show me pages with high impressions but low clicks, and check if any of them also have poor engagement metrics."
+With SEO and Analytics both connected, your AI can cross-reference Search Console data with GA4 data in one conversation: "Show me pages with high impressions but low clicks, and check if any also have poor engagement metrics."
+Our MCP marketing tutorial walks through multi-product workflows.

-Use it for monitoring.
-Set up a weekly routine: "Give me a summary of anything unusual in my SEO and ads data this week."
-Claude will pull from all connected sources and flag what needs attention.
+Set up a weekly check-in.
+Start a conversation each Monday with: "Give me a summary of anything unusual in my SEO and ads data this week."
+Save a prompt template so you can run it consistently.

 Be specific about time ranges.
-"Last 30 days" is more useful than "recently."
-Claude will use whatever time range you specify in the API calls.
+"Last 30 days" works better than "recently."
+Your AI uses whatever time range you specify in the API calls, so precision helps.

 Troubleshooting